 +852 3917 2059

-Karen has been involved in juvenile and criminal justice research for over 18 years including a period as Research Associate at the National Council and Crime and Delinquency a leading US non-profit research agency.
+Karen Joe Laidler is Professor of Sociology and Director of the Centre for Criminology.
+Her research focuses on drugs, sex work, youth gangs, and women’s imprisonment.
+As a native San Franciscan, she has been involved in criminological research since the 1980s, working with non-profit organizations and government agencies in Northern California.
 She has worked on a variety of primary and policy related research including: evaluation of drug intervention programmes; juvenile court intervention; inmate grievance processes; bail reform; sentencing guidelines; risk assessment for juvenile detention; prison planning and classification systems for adult prisons; and drug use problems among methamphetamine users.

 University of California, Davis

 Opening doors, creating pathways – A qualitative study of social harms and service access among ethnic minority youth (PPR)